 Winter flounder is an estuarine flatfish found in almost all shoal water habitats along the northwest Atlantic coast.
 The geographic distribution ranges from nearshore habitats to offshore fishing banks along the Atlantic coast of North America.

 The name 'winter' flounder refers to their annual spawning migrations into nearshore waters in winter.
 Adults migrate in two phases; an autumn estuarine immigration prior to spawning, and a late spring/summer movement to either deeper, cooler portions of estuaries or to offshore areas after spawning.
-This pattern of seasonal distribution may change in the colder waters of the northern extent of the range where they migrate to shallow water in the summer and deeper waters in the winter.
+This pattern of seasonal distribution may change in colder waters at the northern extent of their range where winter flounder migrate to shallow waters in the summer and deeper waters in the winter.
 The annual spawning period varies geographically and although spawning periods overlap considerably, peak spawning times are earlier in southern locations.

 During spawning, females release demersal (negatively or neutrally buoyant) adhesive eggs whose properties facilitate retention within spawning grounds.
 Many factors influence larval and juvenile growth and survival, including temperature, salinity, dissolved oxygen, and food availability.
 Nursery habitat for winter flounder larvae and juveniles is typically saltwater coves, coastal salt ponds, estuaries, and protected embayments; although larvae and juveniles have also been found in open ocean areas such as Georges Bank and Nantucket shoals.
 Larvae are predominantly found in the upper reaches of estuaries in early spring, moving into the lower estuary later in the season.